“Dante is a pied-piper whose trumpet casts an irresistible spell on the audience”

 Active also both as an arranger and composer, Jon has arranged and composed works for both piano and brass quintet, many of which have been recorded by the Paramount Brass.

-Fluent in virtually every musical genre, Jon has performed and recorded with the acclaimed Albuquerque-based ska band Danny Winn and the Earthlings and can be heard on the soundtrack for the recent award-winning film “Sicko” by Michael Moore.
+Educated at Boston University and fluent in virtually every musical genre, Jon has performed and recorded with the acclaimed Albuquerque-based ska band Danny Winn and the Earthlings and can be heard on the soundtrack for the recent award-winning film “Sicko” by Michael Moore.
 For the decade previous to his pursuit of a symphonic career, Jon was touring extensively throughout the United States and Japan with the Paramount Brass Quintet; an award winning chamber ensemble of which he is both the founder and solo trumpet.
 The Paramount Brass quickly became one of the most prominent brass ensembles in North America, performing an average of 150 concerts a season as well as conducting teaching residencies at major colleges and universities worldwide.

 Away from the trumpet, Jon enjoys golf, yachting, photography, Macintosh computers, web design, and fast motorcycles.